khaled-mehizel/nashville-housing-data-cleanup/README.md

  - MySQL Workbench for cleaning the dataset, as well as exporting it into a nice and clean DB ready to be queried for analysis.

 # Preliminary look at the dataset and CSV export
-- Little look at the data using Excel to see what we're working with and what kind of data we have.
+- We have a little look at the data using Excel to see what we're working with and what kind of data we have.
 - Export into CSV through the built-in function.

 # Conversion of CSV file into SQL script and import